Belarus: UN rights council adopts monitoring of protest crackdown | DW | 18.09.2020

 Tsikhanouskaya dismissed the Belarusian leadership's allegations that international scrutiny amounts to meddling in the country's internal affairs.

-During Friday's seession, envoys from Belarus, Russia, Venezuela and China raised a long series of points of order to to to prevent UN officials from giving testimony about the often-brutal police response.
+During Friday's session, envoys from Belarus, Russia, Venezuela and China raised a long series of points of order to prevent UN officials from giving testimony about the often-brutal police response.

 Marin, herself, told the council that more than 10,000 people had been "abusively arrested" and hundreds of cases of torture were reported to the world body, including rape, electrocution and other forms of physical and psychological torture.